-a) suitable volunteer opportunities (e.g., types, length) Matching volunteering positions to volunteers with psychological challenges is subjective as people's resources and skills are different as those of other volunteers.
-In that sense, they can get involved in various types of voluntary activities, but of course, this will depend on the individual's vulnerability.
+e) Suitable volunteer opportunities (eg types, length),

+Matching volunteering positions to volunteers with psychological challenges is subjective as people's resources and skills are different as those of other volunteers.
+In that sense, they can get involved in different types of voluntary activities, but of course this will depend on the individual's vulnerability.
 Mostly, it should be taken into consideration that you don't give tasks to volunteer that will make them feel insecure, such as interaction with too many people or too demanding tasks.